upleveled/system-setup/windows.md

    ```

    This uses Corepack to install `pnpm`, configures `pnpm`'s global bin directory and prevents installation of packages newer than 7 days to mitigate supply chain security risks.<br><br>

-   Close PowerShell and open it again as administrator (like in step 2).
+   Close Hyper and open it again as administrator (like at the beginning of this step).

    Install `@upleveled/preflight`, a program we will use in the course, to verify that the previous commands were successful: copy the following text, paste it in the terminal and hit return.<br><br>

    ```bash